pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

-From this I want to extract the name ÁDER, János.
+From this I want to extract the name ï¿½DER, Jï¿½nos.
 I have written some very simple code to do the job: